 Jon DyerMore ...

-For over 40 years we have been designing electrical training programs that work.
-Our programs
+For over 40 years we have been designing electrical training curriculum that work.
+Our curriculum

 give you the knowledge and confidence you need to pass your state or local exam the first

 Whether you are studying for your Journeyman, Master, or other exam, we're here for you.

 This curriculum is divided into separate study sessions designed to deliver a logical flow of material with a strong emphasis on safe work practices and proficiency in the NEC.
 It covers the National Electrical Code and safety in a manner relevant to today’s apprentices, preparing them to work on the job site and pass their journeyman exam.